-10 Questions to help you decide on seeing or avoiding the dentist during pregnancy
+10 Questions to help you decide if you should see a dentist during pregnancy or not

-Once you’ve read about does and don’ts of seeing a dentist during pregnancy, it’s now time to make a decision.
-Here is a list of question to better help you decide if seeing or avoiding the dentist during pregnancy makes more sense.
+Once you’ve read and learned about the does and don’ts of seeing a dentist during pregnancy, it’s now time to decide what to do.
+Here is a list of question to better help you decide whether seeing or avoiding the dentist makes more sense during pregnancy.
 Please answer each question with either a “yes” or “no“:

 - Are you still in your first or second trimester?